microsoft/vcpkg-docs/vcpkg/get_started/get-started.md

     First, set the `VCPKG_ROOT` environment variable for the current shell session:

+    ::: zone pivot="os-linux,os-macos"

     ```console
     export VCPKG_ROOT=/path/to/your/vcpkg/directory
     ```

     > [!NOTE]
     > Setting the `VCPKG_ROOT` using the `export` command will only affect the current shell session.
 To make this change permanent across sessions, you'll need to add the `export` command to your shell's profile script (e.g., `~/.bashrc` or `~/.zshrc`).

+    ::: zone-end

+    ::: zone pivot="os-windows"

+    ```console
+    set VCPKG_ROOT="/path/to/your/vcpkg/directory"
+    ```

+    > [!NOTE]
+    > Setting the `VCPKG_ROOT` environment variable using the `set` command will only affect the current shell session.
+To make this change permanent across sessions, you can use the `setx` command and restart the shell session.

+    ::: zone-end

     Next, create a `CMakePresets.json` file in the "helloworld" directory with the following content: